berkeley-cs61as/markdown-courseware/textbook/chapter23 Project 4 - Python Interpreter/section01 Schython.md

 </tbody>
 </table>

-To get started on the project, take a look at the [spec](https://en.wikipedia.org/wiki/Specification_(technical_standard)) inside the file `schython.text`.
+To load the project, type the following into your interpreter:

+	(load "start.scm")

+## More About Python

 Python is a modern and very popular language used for teaching introductory CS courses, and is the language used in CS 61A.
-If you are interested (this is not at all required for this project), you can take a look at [Python's documentation](https://docs.python.org/3/tutorial/index.html) for a more comprehensive breakdown of the language.
+We will go over the basics of the Python language necessary to write the Schython interpreter in the spec.
+But, if you are interested (this is not at all required for this project), you can take a look at [Python's documentation](https://docs.python.org/3/tutorial/index.html) for a more comprehensive breakdown of the language.